Qantas to launch longest non-stop passenger flight

-SYDNEY (AFP) - Qantas announced on Monday (May 2) it will launch the world's longest non-stop commercial flight, with passengers set to spend 19 hours in the air travelling from Sydney to London by the end of 2025.
+SYDNEY • Qantas announced yesterday that it will launch the world's longest non-stop commercial flight, with passengers set to spend about 20 hours in the air travelling from Sydney to London by the end of 2025.

-After five years of planning, the airline said it was ordering 12 Airbus A350-1000 aircraft to operate the "Project Sunrise" flights to cities including London and New York.
+After five years of planning, the Australian airline said that it was ordering 12 Airbus A350-1000 aircraft to operate the "Project Sunrise" flights to cities, including London and New York.

 Non-stop flights will start from Sydney by the end of 2025, it said, with long-haul trips later planned to include Melbourne.